-Here, in this article, we will talk about the Runtime Broker, the Runtime Broker errors on Windows 10 and the different ways in which you can fix them.
+Throughout this concise exploration, we will talk about the Runtime Broker, the Runtime Broker errors on Windows 10, and the different ways in which you can fix them.

 Essentially a Windows process, the Runtime Broker manages app permission on the system.
 It was initiated in Windows 8 and has been taken forward since, and is available in Windows 10 also.
 The Runtime Broker makes sure that the permissions of the Windows Store apps are managed properly.

 Thus, the Runtime Broker runs constantly in the background, has a very low CPU usage and uses very little memory.

 The Runtime broker can adversely impact the system performance as it causes high CPU usage and there are various problems that have been reported by the users.

 - Runtime Broker high CPU usage or Runtime Broker high memory usage

 - Runtime Broker Keeps Running

 - Runtimebroker.exe shutdown system

 - Runtime broker error the group or resource is not in the correct state